Set-based v.s. Distribution-based Representations of Epistemic Uncertainty: A Comparative Study: Preliminaries

-Since the BNN assigns a probability density $p\big(f_{\theta}(\cdot)\big)$ to each model candidate $f_{\theta}(\cdot)$ to express the belief over its (probabilistic) prediction,~\eqref{Eq:bnn_prediction} can be interpreted as a \emph{second-order distribution}---a probability distribution over probability distributions~\citep{meier2021ensemble, WangTPAMI}, to represent epistemic predictive uncertainty.
+Since the network is deterministic given $\theta$, each parameter sample yields exactly one predictive distribution, $\boldsymbol{p}=f_{\theta}(\boldsymbol{x})$; that is, $p(\boldsymbol{p}|\boldsymbol{x},\theta)$ places all its probability mass on this single $\boldsymbol{p}$.
+The posterior $p(\theta|\mathcal{D})$ therefore induces a probability density over the predictive distributions $\boldsymbol{p}$ themselves, rather than over the model output for a fixed $\theta$.
+Eq.~\eqref{Eq:bnn_prediction} can thus be interpreted as a \emph{second-order distribution}---a probability distribution over probability distributions~\citep{meier2021ensemble, WangTPAMI}---representing epistemic predictive uncertainty.

 However, directly calculating~\eqref{Eq:bnn_prediction} is computationally intractable.
 In practice, this is approximated using Bayesian model averaging (BMA)~\citep{jospin2022hands}, i.e., $M$ stochastic forward passes through the BNN are performed: